Clawworks-DawnMC/Docs-Public/Sigil/commands.md

 [Player index](README.md) · [Themes](themes.md) · [Profiles](profiles.md)

-These are the normal player-facing Sigil commands.
+These are the normal Sigil player commands.

 | Command | What it does |
 |---|---|